 Products & Services: Amul Milk · Butter · Bread Spreads · Cheese · Paneer · Dahi · Cheese Sauce · Beverage Range · Ice Cream · Ghee · Milk Powders · Chocolates · Fresh Cream

-Fun Fact About Amul: Every day Amul collects 447,000 litres of milk from 2.12 million farmers (many illiterate), converts the milk into branded, packaged products, and delivers goods worth Rs 6 crore (Rs 60 million) to over 500,000 retail outlets across the country.
+Fun Fact About Amul: Every day, Amul collects 447,000 liters of milk from 2.12 million farmers (many illiterate), converts the milk into branded, packaged products, and delivers goods worth Rs 6 crore (Rs 60 million) to over 500,000 retail outlets across the country.
 A unique, Rs 2,200 crore (Rs 22 billion) enterprise.

-Segmentation, Targeting, Positioning in the Marketing Strategy of Amul
+Segmentation, Targeting, and Positioning in the Marketing Strategy of Amul

-The division of Amul is that of the mass-population and generally, it is possible to find people of all categories of age and demographics taking pleasure in Amul items.
-This is because Amul is not just found in Ice Cream, it is is also present in milk, Butter, Cheese, and other similar products.
+The division of Amul is that of the mass population, and generally, it is possible to find people of all categories of age and demographics taking pleasure in Amul items.
+It is because Amul is not just found in Ice Cream but also in milk, Butter, Cheese, and other similar products.

 Since it offers a vast range of goods and services in its collection and a wide range of products, it doesn’t differentiate between its clients but instead follows a general marketing principle.
 This principle has proven to be very successful for Amul’s advertising strategies for Amul.
 Similar to the target people are the normal middle-class people.

-This is because high-end customers have access to a variety of high-end products available to choose from in the form of ice cream.
-But for other products such as Butter or cheese, high and lower-end consumers are the main target.
-When it comes to positioning, Amul has top of mind position since it is the primary name that comes to mind when you think about Icecream, milk cheese, butter, cheese, or any other milk-based products.
+This is because high-end customers can access various high-end products like ice cream.
+But high and lower-end consumers are the main target for other products such as Butter or cheese.
+When it comes to positioning, Amul has a top-of-mind position since it is the primary name that comes to mind when you think about ice cream, milk cheese, Butter, cheese, or any other milk-based products.

 Mission of Amul

-“We the motivated and dedicated workforce at Amul are committed to producing wholesome and safe foods of excellent quality to remain market leader through development of quality management system, state of art technology, innovation, and eco-friendly operations to achieve delighted of customers and milk producers”.
+“We, the motivated and dedicated workforce at Amul, are committed to producing wholesome and safe foods of excellent quality to remain the market leader by developing a quality management system, state-of-the-art technology, innovation, and eco-friendly operations to achieve delighted customers and milk producers.”

 The Vision of Amul